North Korea–Romania relations: Post-Communist Romania

 Relations between North Korea and Romania deteriorated after Romania's Communist regime fell.
-Ceausescu's execution during the 1989 Romanian Revolution and the 1991 dissolution of the Soviet Union resulted in Romania rejecting totalitarian ideologies still promoted in the DPRK.
+Ceausescu's execution during the 1989 Romanian Revolution and the 1991 dissolution of the Soviet Union resulted in Romania rejecting the totalitarian ideologies still promoted in the DPRK.
 Romania allied itself with nations hostile to the DPRK: it established relations with North Korea's rival the Republic of Korea (South Korea) on March 30, 1990, entered NATO in 2004, and joined the European Union in 2007.
 However, it continues to maintain ties in the educational field.

 In 2016, the Romanian Foreign Affairs Ministry reacted to North Korea's hydrogen bomb test that occurred in January with a statement of concern that this test posed "... a challenge to peace and security in the region".

-In October 2021, Romania closed its embassy in North Korea, possibly only temporarily, as a result of the strict COVID-19 pandemic containment measures taken by the North Korean government that made the operation of the embassy and the entry and exit to the country highly complicated.
-The embassy may not reopen due to high maintenance costs.
+In October 2021, Romania closed its embassy in North Korea as a result of the strict COVID-19 pandemic containment measures taken by the North Korean government that complicated the continued operation of the embassy and entry and exit into North Korea.
+The embassy was likely not to reopen due to high maintenance costs, and eventually shut down permanently.